 Here’s How The Mueller Investigation Compares To Past Probes

-On Thursday, the House Judiciary Committee questioned FBI Director Christopher Wray and Deputy Attorney General Rod Rosenstein.
+In June of this year, the House Judiciary Committee questioned FBI Director Christopher Wray and Deputy Attorney General Rod Rosenstein.
 House Republicans fielded their various conspiracy theories, trying to undermine Special Counsel Robert Mueller’s investigation into Russia’s interference in the 2016 election.
 And Republicans parroted one of their favorite talking points, claiming that this investigation has dragged on for too long.

 Rep. Trey Gowdy (R-SC), infamous for his Benghazi investigation into Hillary Clinton (which lasted longer than the Mueller probe so far and found no wrongdoing on Clinton’s part), called on the probe to end.